-As a business who has made it to this stage of the buyer’s journey, you should be providing options that convince the buyer that your company is best suited to handle their issue.
+As a business that has made it to this stage of the buyer’s journey, you should be providing options that convince the buyer that your company is best suited to handle their issue.
 For our example, the buyer has decided to buy a forklift, so their attention now focuses on purchasing the right one for their needs.
-Content which highlights that your product is the right choice can come in the form of a demo or trial, charts that highlight the advantage you have over other products, and deals (i.e., discounts).
+Content that highlights that your product is the right choice can come in the form of a demo or trial, charts that highlight the advantage you have over other products, and deals (i.e., discounts).

 Taking the time to understand what your buyer is feeling and thinking about what information they need, you have now increased your chances of getting customers/clients who best fit your products/services.
 This will translate into a higher retention rate for your company as well as ambassadors for your business who will attract more people to the top of your funnel.